-- If you are under 18 years of age, your parent(s) or legal guardian(s) must sign an Authorization for Treatment of a Minor, which is kept in your electronic health record.
+If you are under 18 years of age, your parent(s) or legal guardian(s) must sign an Authorization for Treatment of a Minor before you can be seen at CSU Health Network.
+The completed form is kept in your electronic health record.

 - If an incoming student has a chronic medical condition, we recommend their doctor’s office send a copy of pertinent medical records to the CSU Health Network.

-- Additionally, be sure to complete the Health History form online.
+- Additionally, be sure to complete the online Health History form through the Student Health Portal.
+Learn more about recommended health forms for new students.

 Releasing Your Health Information

-- Protected health information cannot be released without your written consent/authorization unless mandated by law.
-If a patient is 18 years of age or older, we cannot release any information without his/her consent, even to parents.
+- Protected health information cannot be released without the patient or client’s written consent/authorization unless mandated by law.
+If a patient is 18 years of age or older, CSU Health Network cannot release any information without the student’s consent, even to parents.
 This information includes diagnosis, appointment history, test results, and billing information.
-A Consent/Authorization to Access or Release Protected Health Information form is available if you would like to release your PHI.
-This form must be filled out in person at the CSU Health Network or contact us regarding faxing/mailing this form.
+A Consent/Authorization to Access or Release Protected Health Information form is available if you would like to release your protected health information.

 - To have health information shared with parents, professors, etc., an Information Exchange form needs to be completed.
-This form must be filled out in person at the CSU Health Network or contact us regarding faxing/mailing this form.
+This form must be filled out in person at the CSU Health Network or by contacting the Medical Records department at (970) 491-7509 or (970)491-2349.

 - Records are retained for 7 years from the last date of service in accordance with the State of Colorado Archives Retention Schedule.

 Advance Directives are written instructions concerning your wishes about your medical treatment, and are used in the event you are unable to make health care decisions for yourself.
 CSU Health Network will accept your Advance Directive(s).
 If you choose to send it in advance of being seen here, we will send a letter of receipt which will also explain our policy on the release of Protected Health Information (PHI).
-The Advance Directive will be scanned into the EHR and placed in the legal folder.
-An alert will be entered into the electronic health record that will show up each time the record is accessed, indicating that the patient/client has an Advance Directive on file.
+The Advance Directive will be scanned into your electronic health record and placed in the legal folder.

 Two good websites for more information and copies of the forms for State Specific Advance Directives: